 Download the jenkins.war file

 This tutorial works with the jenkins.war file which can be downloaded from jenkins.io.
 There are a number of Jenkins CI download options on that site, including ones for Windows, Mac OS X and even Docker.
 These download options perform peripheral, unnecessary steps such as registering Jenkins CI as a windows service or scheduling Jenkins CI to run as soon as the Docker engine is initialized.
 You don't need to complicate the task of installing Jenkins CI by downloading any of those other options.
-The generic jenkins.war file is the only file you need to download in order to install and run Jenkins CI.
+The generic jenkins.war file, with an embedded servlet engine, is the only file you need to download in order to install and run Jenkins CI.

 How to start Jenkins CI